Grill-Roasted Tomato Turkey Burgers with Pesto Ranch

 Those turkey burgers weren’t fancy, but they sure got the job done.
 Healthy, filling and delicious.
 I mean, really, what more do you want out of a meal?
 Perhaps the *only* thing I could have wished for at the time were some upgraded condiments and toppings.

 I’m making that wish a reality today with these Grill-Roasted Tomato Turkey Burgers with Pesto Ranch.
 Starting with JENNIE-O® 1/3 lb.
-Seasoned Turkey Burgers is always a smart choice.
+Seasoned Turkey Burgers is always a smart choice (you can also use my homemade turkey burgers recipe).

 These “weeknight fancy” burgers are topped with grape tomatoes that have been “roasted” on the grill (right alongside the burgers) in a foil packet, and a delicious homemade pesto ranch.
 Turkey burgers, upgraded!

 Psst – you’ll have leftover buttermilk after making the pesto ranch.
-Use it for my buttermilk chicken marinade for another meal later in the week or whip up a batch of my blueberry buttermilk muffin recipe for breakfast!
+Use it for my buttermilk chicken marinade for another meal later in the week or whip up a batch of my blueberry buttermilk muffin recipe or Black Forest cupcakes!
 You’ll also have leftover pesto, perfect for salmon pesto pasta!

 For the Pesto Ranch Dressing: